ceeram/blame/README.md

 Installation
 ============

-Run the following command:

-`composer require ceeram/cakephp-blame:dev-master`

-or add the following lines to your application's `composer.json`:
+Add the following lines to your application's `composer.json`:

 ```
     "require": {